 Tricia Taccone, Guide

 Tricia attended St. Louis University and graduated with a degree in General Studies, with a focus in Spanish.
 Her life experiences have taken her from her hometown of Erie, PA to Argentina, Spain, Puerto Rico, and Washington, D.C. where she has lived, studied, and worked in various fields.
 She loves traveling and learning from and about different countries and cultures.
 However, her true passion has always been caring for and teaching children, which she has been doing for the past 15 years as a nanny, au pair, and tutor.
-She moved to Chicago two years ago with her husband and is excited to share her love for learning with the students at Greenfields Academy.
+She moved to Chicago four years ago with her husband and is excited to share her love for learning with the students at Greenfields Academy.
 In her spare time Tricia enjoys cooking, going to concerts, and exploring Chicago’s many neighborhoods on her bike.

 Dan Berkley, Guide